 Consider yourselves lucky little newbies.
-I’m going to let you in on a few of Nature’s Little Secrets’ best-kept secrets.
-Secrets that took me at least a year or two to even hear about.
-Sure, the National Parks-endorsed playgrounds are well-advertised and good fun, but you’ll never lose your newbie badge until you venture off of the beaten path.
+Below are a few snapshots of Nature’s Little Secrets’ best-hidden locations.
+Secrets that can take at least a year or two to even hear about.
+Sure, the National Parks-endorsed playgrounds are well- advertised and good fun, but you’ll never lose your newbie badge until you venture off of the beaten path.
 The following are a small handful of hidden gems that will give you a good head start on becoming a less obvious newbie.

 If you’ve been to Brewers Bay, you’ve probably gazed in amazement upon its dramatic horseshoe hillsides.
 Little may you have known that the northeastern enclave can be accessed through a maze of trails leading through a bat cave and viewpoints that rival those on the cover of National Geographic.
 You’ll need a car to get there, but parking is limited.
 Ask a Brewers resident for exact directions.